CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-overview.md

 ## Motivation

 Kubernetes provides a solution for automating deployment, scaling, and operations of application containers across clusters of hosts.
-However, it does not have support multi-tenancy.
+However, it does not support multi-tenancy.
 There is no explicit “tenant” concept in the system, and there is no resource isolation, usage isolation or performance isolation for different tenants.

 Arktos is evolved from Kubernetes.
 The motivation of Arktos multi-tenancy is to enable multiple organizations or teams to safely share a physical Arktos cluster, where there could be no trust among these organizations or teams.